 - Adopt an Open Educational Resource (OER).
 OERs are freely available educational materials that are openly licensed to allow for re-use and modification by instructors.
 View Finding & Using Open Educational Resources for recommended sources.

-- Collect your own course materials in Canvas using ASU Library Reading Lists by:
+- Collect your own course materials in Canvas using the ASU Library Resource Organizer by:

 - Linking to content from the library’s existing collection of electronic resources (e-books, journal articles, streaming media, and other digital materials).